-Metrics and progress against key initiatives (such as net zero), are collected and reported quarterly and annually through different channels, described further in Section 2.
-In 2022 we adopted Reporting 21, an ESG software platform, to mature our reporting systems and process for collecting and managing portfolio data.
-KPIs were developed for use across our portfolio, based on sustainability reporting standards as The Global Reporting Initiative (GRI) and The Greenhouse Gas Protocol Corporate Standard (GHG Protocol), as well as relevant regulations such as the Sustainable Finance Disclosure Regulation.
+In 2024 we implemented a carbon footprint software tool to manage data and measure the emissions from our corporate operations, and attributable emissions from our investment portfolio.
+We anticipate some variability in data compared to prior reporting periods following the migration to a new platform.
+The implementation of the platform provided an opportunity for upskilling in carbon accounting, building capacity for Actis corporate operations data owners.
+Other technological advancements during 2024 include the development of a Power BI-enabled dashboard for monitoring progress against Actis' climate commitments.
+Metrics and progress against key initiatives (such as decarbonisation) are measured and reported quarterly and annually through different channels, described further in Section 2.
+We use a sustainability data software platform for collecting and managing portfolio data.
+KPIs were developed for use across our portfolio, based on sustainability reporting standards including The Global Reporting Initiative (GRI), Partnership for Carbon Accounting for Financials (PCAF) and The Greenhouse Gas Protocol Corporate Standard (GHG Protocol), as well as relevant regulations such as the Sustainable Finance Disclosure Regulation.

-Climate-related metrics and targets for different investments include both standard and bespoke KPIs and therefore vary.
+Climate metrics and targets for different investments include both standard and bespoke KPIs and therefore vary.
 Examples include: GHG emissions, emissions intensity, emissions reductions/or savings, emissions avoided, and revenues generated from Carbon Credits and Renewable Energy Certificates.
-Where possible, these are linked to financial indicators, for example OpEx savings from carbon reductions.
+Where possible, these are linked to financial indicators, for example OpEx savings from carbon emission reductions.
 Actis does not use an internal carbon price.

-Climate-related metrics and targets can be indirectly linked to remuneration both for Actis and its portfolio companies through respective performance-based bonus schemes.
+Climate metrics and targets can be indirectly linked to remuneration both for Actis sub-group and its portfolio companies through respective performance-based bonus schemes.
 These often include sustainability-linked performance targets which can be linked to climate-related initiatives.

-Climate metrics presented in this section are for the Actis group, including the FCA-regulated entities.
+Climate metrics presented in this section are for the Actis sub-group, including the FCA-regulated entities.